openaq/aqi-hub/docs/indices/kuwait.md

 KAQI values are reported hourly from a rolling average of the pollutant defined period.

-The Environment Public Authority in Kuwait site does not provide any specific requirements for temporal coverage, the minimum number of valid data points required within the averaging period, for 8 hour and 24 hour measurement periods.
+The KEPA site does not provide specific requirements for temporal coverage, i.e. the minimum number of valid data points required within the averaging period, for 8-hour and 24-hour measurement periods.

-Using the breakpoint values in the table above a piecewise linear function is used to convert the concentration values to KAQI values.
+Based on the breakpoint values in the table above, a piecewise linear function is used to convert the concentration values to KAQI values.
 The function is defined as:

 ```js